fabric8io/sandbox-fabric8-devops/vagrant/README.md

 To use any of these scripts you should [install vagrant](http://www.vagrantup.com/downloads.html) on your box

 * [bash](bash/Vagrantfile) uses plain bash so doesn't require anything else to be installed other than vagrant.
-* ansible using Anisble with vagrant
+* ansible using Ansible with vagrant
 * chef using Chef

 ### Logins